ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 * In `Etc->Options`, you can change what fonts are used by various portions of the program.
 The default font is larger than it used to be, to improve readability.
 NOTE: Some older dialog windows will have overlapping text as a result of this, such sections need to be upgraded eventually to be able to handle variable font size, but just haven't been gotten to yet.

 ### Quest Package Export
-Via `File->Export->Package`, you can now create a 'package', containing your own custom quest `.exe` and a folder containing everything it needs to run.
-Running this `.exe` can either run 'standalone' mode for your quest, or the new 'only' mode.
-'Only' mode allows you to select save files as normal, except *only your quest* can be played, automatically skipping quest file selection.
+Via `File->Export->Package`, you can now create a 'package', a folder containing a copy of your quest, everything needed to run it, and a executable to quickly launch your quest.
+This package can be customized in a number of ways, including by providing your own executable icon.
+See the [Quest Packaging docs](https://github.com/ZQuestClassic/ZQuestClassic/blob/main/resources/docs/packaging_quests.md) for more.

+This is currently a Windows-only feature.

 ### Test Mode
 Via `Quest->Test`, you can launch your quest in the player in a 'test' mode.
 This will spawn you on the screen currently being edited (the editor doesn't know what dmap to use, though it attempts to automatically figure it out for you.
 If it's wrong you may need to select the dmap manually).
 In this test launch, there is no save select screen- any action that would send you to the save screen just immediately re-loads the same test file.
 While in test mode, cheats are automatically enabled to maximum.
 Additionally, test mode can use a separate Init Data, to spawn with specific items.
 This mode is designed to make testing specific sections of your quest much easier.